 With dynamic cross fade

 The above example is closer to how real brass instruments sound when the volume of a held note changes.
+As the volume increases you can hear that characteristic buzz of a loud french horn.
+That’s what’s missing from the first example.

-Controlling the DXF instruments
+Controlling the crossfade instruments

 Only Trumpet, French Horn and Trombone have dynamic cross faded versions.
 To make dynamic cross fade work, I need high and low velocity samples.
 I have only a single sample for each Tuba note so dynamic cross fade of the Tuba is not currently supported.